RagnarokResearchLab/ragnarokresearchlab.github.io/docs/02-contributing.md

 In order to ensure that the documentation doesn't overstep the legal boundaries imposed by the [Digital Millennium Copyright Act](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act) and [EU legislation](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=LEGISSUM:mi0016), you must be mindful of what is submitted for publishing.
 The [WINE Clean Room Guidelines](https://wiki.winehq.org/Clean_Room_Guidelines) should provide a decent starting point, but please do employ common sense.
 Obviously infringing contents will not be accepted.

 ## Development

+You may be confused when you first take a look at the repository's codebase.
+Thankfully, you only need to know a few things.

 ### Organization of the Repository